devtodollars/mvp-boilerplate/README.md

 ## About Me

-I'm Matt, the creator of this boilerplate and a former YC founder.
+I'm Matt, the creator of this boilerplate and a former CTO of a YC backed company.
 Throughout my journey, I went from $0 - $10k of revenue 2 separate times.
 Before my third time I wanted to create a startup template for building apps (Flutter / Supabase) to expedite this process.
 I figured that this template could help a lot of other people as well so I decided to clean it up and share it with the world!

 [Follow me on twitter](https://twitter.com/IThinkWong)